This article is up-to-date as of June 2017, unlike many other tutorials and guides on the internet.

 I hope my tutorial helped you port your .NET library to .NET core, and if it did, add a comment below!

 You will need these during your porting process to help find equivalent .NET core classes for .NET Framework classes.
 Sometimes a class has been renamed, or sometimes it's simply absent.

 - .NET API Browser - Great tool by Microsoft that helps you find classes included in .NET core / .NET standard.
 You can type the name of a class, such as "

 stream" to see which similarly named classes are included.

 - Reverse Package Search - Similar to the above, only you can search for classes and members!
 Type the name of a class and hit ENTER (it does not have "find as you type").
 It lists all similarly named classes as well as details about which .NET core / .NET standard version that class is in.

 - NuGet Search - Once you know which .NET core assembly you need, search nuget to get the exact package name, and to get the latest version, which you add into your .nuspec and your .csproj.

-- .NET API Portability Analyzer - A tool from MS which analyzes your project and highlights classes that are not available in .NET core.
+- .NET API Portability Analyzer - A tool from Microsoft which analyzes your project and highlights classes that are not available in .NET core.
 Never used it so I have no comments.

 - Porting FluentFTP - The changes that were required to port FluentFTP from .NET Framework 4.0 to .NET Core 5.0 and .NET Standard 1.6.
 The link takes you to my github commit history for the same.

-- 6 June 2017 - Added "up-to-date" note on top.
+- 6 June, 2017 - Added "up-to-date" note on top.
 Added NuGet to list of Requirements.
-Seperated downloads that are only in the ZIP vs common stuff.
+Separated downloads that are only in the ZIP vs common stuff.